JedLee6/Flutter_In_Practice_V2_English/chapter02/section04-Route Management.md

 Suppose we want to develop an e-commerce App.
 When the user is not logged in, he can see the store and commodity information, but the transaction record, shopping cart, user's personal information and other pages can only be seen after login.
 To do this, we need to determine the user login status before opening each routing page!
 If it's going to be a hassle to have to judge a route every time we open it, what better way?
 The answer is yes!

 MaterialApp has an onGenerateRoute property which may be called when opening the named route, possibly because when calling Navigator.pushNamed(...)
-When opening the named route, if the specified route name has been registered in the routing table, the builder function in the routing table is called to generate the routing component. onGenerateRoute is called to generate a route only if it is not registered in the routing table.
+When opening the named route, if the specified route name has been registered in the routing table, the builder function in the routing table is called to generate the routing widget. onGenerateRoute is called to generate a route only if it is not registered in the routing table.
 The onGenerateRoute callback signature is as follows:

 ```dart
 Route<dynamic> Function(RouteSettings settings)